DevExpress-Examples/asp-net-web-forms-grid-download-file-from-column/Readme.md

 </dx:GridViewDataColumn>
 ```

 Handle the button's server-side `Init` event.
 In the handler, access the button's template container and get the container's key value.
 Then handle the button's client-side `Click` event and pass the container's key value to the `FileDownloadHandler.asxh` handler.
-In the handler, get the file specified by the container's key value and send this gile to the browser.
+In the handler, get the file specified by the container's key value and send this file to the browser.

 ```cs
 protected void ASPxButton1_Init(object sender, EventArgs e) {